nateritter/thecasebookofsherlockholmes/src/pages/books/the-adventure-of-the-mazarin-stone.md

 "Yes, sir, you know what that means.
 He's a stiff'un, sir, if I may say so.
-I can get along with the Prime Minister, and I've nothing against the Home Secretary, who seemed a civil, oblig- ing sort of man, but I can't stand his Lordship.
+I can get along with the Prime Minister, and I've nothing against the Home Secretary, who seemed a civil, obliging sort of man, but I can't stand his Lordship.
 Neither can Mr.
 Holmes, sir.
 You see, he don't believe in Mr. Holmes and he was against employing him.
 He'd rather he failed."